maksimgm/engineering_blog/setting_up_an_express_server.md

 	$ echo node_modules >> .gitignore

-You may be wondering how people will be able to see our packages if they work with our code.
+You may be wondering how people will be able to view our packages if they work with our code.
 Thankfully `npm init` adds a JSON file which lists all our your dependencies(packages), so if someone wants to see what packages you have installed they can easily do that.

 	{
 	  "name": "express_library",